leonidessaguisagjr/unicodeutil/README.rst

 ``unicodeutil``
 ===============

-Python classes and functions for working with Unicode data.
+Python classes and functions for working with Unicode® data.

 Case folding function for Python 2
 ----------------------------------

-``casefold(s)`` is a function for performing case folding per section 3.13 of the `Unicode Standard <https://www.unicode.org/versions/latest/ch03.pdf>`_.
+``casefold(s)`` is a function for performing case folding per section 3.13 of the `Unicode® Standard <https://www.unicode.org/versions/latest/ch03.pdf>`_.
 Also see the `W3C page on case folding <https://www.w3.org/International/wiki/Case_folding>`_ for more information on what case folding is.

 Python 3.3 and newer has ``str.casefold()`` already built in.
 This is my attempt at building a case folding function to use with Python 2 and as such has only been tested with Python 2.7.14.
-It essentially parses the ``CaseFolding.txt`` file that is included in the `Unicode Character Database <https://www.unicode.org/ucd/>`_ to build a dictionary that is then used as a lookup table to create a copy of the input string that has been transformed to facilitate caseless comparisons.
+It essentially parses the ``CaseFolding.txt`` file that is included in the `Unicode® Character Database <https://www.unicode.org/ucd/>`_ to build a dictionary that is then used as a lookup table to create a copy of the input string that has been transformed to facilitate caseless comparisons.

 A bit more information about how I put this together on my `blog <http://www.leonidessaguisagjr.name/?p=231>`_.